daliwangi/markets/README.md

 Mop: track stocks the hacker way https://github.com/mop-tracker/mop</i>

 <b>IMPORTANT: None of these scripts are supposed to be used under truly professional constraints.
-Do your own research!</b>
+Do your own research!

+IMPORTANTE: Nenhum desses scripts deve ser usado em meio profissional sem análise prévia.
+Faça sua própria pesquisa!</b>

 -------------------------------------------------------------------------------------------------